HackerManOSU/TellTail/living document.md

 ### Obtaining the Source Code ✅ - Covered in Git Repository Link and project Setup sections.
 They explain how to clone and access the code.
 - Repository and submodules setup

 ### Directory Structure ✅ - The Software Architecture section describes major folders and their purposes.
+This information is also found in the README with a full project tree.
 - Explanation of folders and files

 ### Building the Software 🎯